Middle Way Psychotherapy

 We offer SSP as:

-Younger clients often express nervous systems overwhelm through behavior rather than words.
+Younger clients often express nervous system overwhelm through behavior rather than words.
 SSP is a gentle, non-verbal intervention for children who:

 • Experience sensory processing differences or sound sensitivity.